juan-prado-7/imapp-deep-learning/README.md

-# Here you will find my IMAPP master projects
+Here you will find my IMAPP master projects in deep learning.
+They correspond to the modules Applied Deep Learning and Advanced Deep Learning from TU Dortmund university.